• Skip to primary navigation

 • Add the bone broth, heavy cream, and pasta.
 Taste and add Cajun seasoning if desired.
 Stir to combine and bring to a boil, then cover skillet and reduce heat to medium-low.

-• Simmer for 13 minutes (low carb pasta may require longer), stirring occasionally to prevent the pasta from sticking.
+• Simmer for 15 minutes (some low carb pasta may require longer), stirring occasionally to prevent the pasta from sticking.
 Add the crawfish, recover, and cook an additional 2 minutes or until the pasta is tender and the crawfish are warm.

 • Remove skillet from heat and stir in 1 cup cheese.
 Top with remaining cheese and broil until cheese is melted, golden, and bubbly.